hpitta26/Personal_Expense_Manager_Project-JavaSwing/README.md

 - As a user, I want to be able to have the option to save my Personal Expense List when I exit
 - As a user, I want to be able to have the option of loading my Personal Expense List from file when I start the App

+## Instructions for Grader:
+- You can generate the first required event related to adding Xs to a Y by: adding a new Expense through the TextField and the
+  MonthSummaryTable will automatically update.
+This is because is this is a Personal Expense App and the user should always be able to see summary/ comparison Statistics.
+- You can generate the second required event related to adding Xs to a Y by: adding a new Expense through the TextField and the
+  ComparisonGraphs will automatically update.
+This is because is this is a Personal Expense App and the user should always be able to see summary/ comparison Statistics.
+- You can locate my visual component by: the ComparisonGraphs are always on the left of the screen and will automatically update when you add new Expenses.
+- You can save the state of my application by: clicking the "Save" button in the bottom right corner.
+- You can reload the state of my application by: clicking the "Load" button in the bottom right corner.